junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He stays on the second floor and decides not to leave the room until high noon on the fifth.

-When the footsteps of Dean and Sam walk into the place, when their voices pass to the second floor, it takes him everything to not rushing downstairs to meet them.
+When the footsteps of Dean and Sam walk into the place, when their voices pass to the second floor, it takes him everything not to rush downstairs to meet them.

 Cas sits on the bed, closing his eyes, breathing in and out, deep, counting his own heartbeat.
 He hears Dean complaining about the drink, and saying his own name being "Clint Eastwood."
 Cas clenches his fist, pinning his body down, reminding himself, *He has waited twenty years, he can wait another day*.

-The Judge yells in pain when the phoenix creature burns him live and the saloon girl screams.
+The Judge yells in pain when the phoenix creature burns him alive and the saloon girl screams.
 The Winchester brothers dash to the second floor.
 Cas snaps open his eyes.
 Dean's voice is right next door to his room.
 He's hidden from his angelic eyes, and the wall blocks his human sight.
 Cas can't see him, but every atom in his body and every photon in his true form vibrates in anticipation.
 Dean is *right there*.

 Cas thinks he might break the bones in his fist if he clenches any harder.